Our Vision, Purpose, Mission

 Facilitate a just, equitable, humane and sustainable society

 Education - both direct impact and a large positive multiplier

 Have deep, at-scale and institutionalised impact on the quality of education in India.

 The primary goal of the Foundation is to contribute to a society that is “a just, equitable, humane and sustainable society” as envisaged in the Constitution of India.
 Towards this goal, we have identified education as a critical area that has direct impact on the economic, social and cultural development of the nation.

-In order to concretize our vision we have established two institutions - Field Institutes and Azim Premji University.
+In order to concretize our vision we have established three institutions - Field Institutes, Azim Premji University and Philanthropy.